FMSystemsGroup/cakephp2-php8/README.md

 # Fork of CakePHP 2 with support for PHP8

+Forked again and updated by F Stark for FM Systems in Dec 2022.
+This fork includes an update in the CakeCookie component which allows for the samesite flag to be used.

+~~ The rest of this file relates to the original fork, which updates Cake2 to run on PHP 8.0 and 8.1.

 ~~For original README content please check original repository: https://github.com/cakephp/cakephp/tree/2.x~~

 Unfortunately branch 2.x in original repository was taken down.